garciart/id-card-demo/README.md

 # ID Card Demo

 >**NOTE** - This demo uses .NET Core 3.1.
-While .NET 6 has superceded .NET Core 3.1, and .NET Core 3.1 end-of-support date is December 13, 2022, we will use it, since not all servers support .NET 6 yet.
+While .NET 6 has superceded .NET Core 3.1, and .NET Core 3.1 end-of-support date is December 13, 2022, you will use it, since not all servers support .NET 6 yet.

 >**NOTE** - This is a customization of the instructions found at https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-3.1&tabs=visual-studio-code.